-- The consolidated and company balance sheet as at 31 December 2024 - The consolidated and company profit and loss account for 2024
+- The consolidated and company balance sheet as at 31 December 2024 - The consolidated and company profit and loss account for 2024 - The notes comprising a summary of the accounting policies and other explanatory information

 Basis for our opinion

 We conducted our audit in accordance with Dutch law, including the Dutch Standards on Auditing.
 Our responsibilities under those standards are further described in the Our responsibilities for the audit of the financial statements section of our report.